-I would have preferred to have written a history of Willows, albeit short, but as I have been unable to uncover any information about this iconic resort, I will invoke my right to present a pictorial blog only.
+I would have preferred to have written a history of Willows, albeit short, but as I have been unable to uncover much information about this iconic resort, I will invoke my right to present a pictorial blog with a several facts added as a spicing on the top.
 Even as regards photographs, there is a dearth of them covering the early years.

 Main picture: Two views of Willows separated by 50 years